 The Granada Cathedral took over 180 years to build and is regarded as one of the most beautiful in all of Southern Spain.
 It began construction in 1523 and the architect, Enrique Egas oversaw the first portion.
 The style inside of the cathedral is a beautiful expression of the Renaissance era.

 Grand in size and incredible architectural sight, it’s well worth spending 20-30 minutes here.
 Just next to it is the Royal Chapel as well, so be sure to see both.
 Another religious site worth visiting is also the Basilica of San Juan de Dios which is not too far away.

 Ancient Baths or Arab baths or very popular in this region.
 You’ll find them all over but the ones in Granada are quite special as they’re over the ruins of ancient baths.
 You can book yourself in a treatment like a massage (be sure to do so days in advance) or just get a pass to their thermal pools at Hammam al Andalus.

 It’s an amazing way to relax after a few days of walking and is close to Plaza Nueva.
-Plus if it’s raining, it’s a good option indoors.
+Plus if it’s raining, it is a good option for something indoors.

 Book a ticket here:

 11. Shop the Stalls at La Alcaicería Market.